schuchert/wikispaces/pages/ShortExerciseOutlineExercises.md

 [[ShortExerciseOutlineThinking|<--Back]] [[ShortExerciseOutline|Next-->]]

-# Short Exercise Outline Exercises=
+# Short Exercise Outline Exercises
 Finally, I'll provide a list of exercises to:
 # Try and reinforce the idea
 # Expand what the original exercise was doing